Quotes and Sayings About Cats and Dogs

-While Gibb’s endeavors were directed
+While Gibb’s endeavours were directed

 More to chase of cheese than mouse.

-Vicki Myron Wrote About Dewey: The Small-Town Library Cat Who Touched the World.
+Vicki Myron Wrote About Dewey: The Small-Town Library Cat Who Touched The World.

 When Vicki Myron and her colleagues first found a kitten in the library return box, it was nearly frozen to death.
 Still, once revived, he soon became the pet of the library.
 The staff named him Dewey, in deference to the Dewey Decimal system by which books are filed.
 As time passed, Dewey’s identity as a source of comfort and fun drew more and more visitors.